pydantic/pydantic/docs/integrations/visual_studio_code.md

 ## Tips and tricks

-Here are some additional tips and tricks to improve your developer experience when using VS Code with *pydantic*.
+Here are some additional tips and tricks to improve your developer experience when using VS Code with Pydantic.

 ### Strict errors

-The way this additional editor support works is that Pylance will treat your *pydantic* models as if they were Python's pure `dataclasses`.
+The way this additional editor support works is that Pylance will treat your Pydantic models as if they were Python's pure `dataclasses`.

-And it will show **strict type error checks** about the data types passed in arguments when creating a new *pydantic* model instance.
+And it will show **strict type error checks** about the data types passed in arguments when creating a new Pydantic model instance.

 In this example you can see that it shows that a `str` of `'23'` is not a valid `int` for the argument `age`.